Why Must You Send Your Core First?

 Have Questions About Our Core Policy?

-We're here to help clarify any concerns about the core exchange process.
+We're here to help clarify any concerns about the core exchange process before you ship.